clanti0/-cd12352-Deploy-Infrastructure-as-Code-project-main/README.md

 Other note: user should be on the folder above ssh-files before running the script.
 On this case it should be on -cd12352-Deploy-Infrastructure-as-Code-project-clanting

+## Updated the following based on review
+Review 1: Add a output section showing the Load Balancer DNS URL
+- Solution: updates are available from line 162 under 'udagram.yml'

+Review 2: Please change the instance type to meet the minimum requirement
+- Solution: Update available on line 60 under 'udagram.yml'.
+Changed to t3.small

+Review 3: Provide a URL to your deployed app.
+In this way, I can verify your deployment.
+- Link can be accessed in: http://udagra-WebAp-naRDxzwW1CRu-218369682.us-east-1.elb.amazonaws.com